timcdlucas/translucent_interpretable_ML_review/translucent.md

 #### Non-parametric, non-statistical models

-Finally, I fitted a random forest model [@brieman2001, @ranger] as an example of a non-statistical, non-parametric model.
+Finally, I fitted a random forest model [@breiman2001random, @wright2015ranger] as an example of a non-statistical, non-parametric model.
 Random forests tend to be easy to use with few hyperparameters and are less likely to overfit than other tree models like single decision trees or boosted regression trees.
 Random forests using the ranger package via caret have three hyperparameters.
 Split rule, which I kept constant at 'variance'.